-So Let’s recap: The Internet’s IPv4 address space has been exhausted.
-More and more Operating Systems and Devices support IPv6 than any point in history.
-ISPs continue deployment of IPv6 in their production networks and services – powering IPv6 adoption at the consumer level even they don’t realize it.
+So let’s recap: The Internet’s IPv4 address space has been exhausted.
+More and more Operating Systems and Devices support IPv6 than at any point in history.
+ISPs continue deployment of IPv6 in their production networks and services – powering IPv6 adoption at the consumer level even if people don’t realize it.
 So what is going on with the Enterprise?
 Unfortunately – not much.

 The cost and effort involved in end-to-end IPv6 implementation perversely create a disincentive for some companies to transition to the new standard early.
 As Alain Durand, principal technologist at ICANN puts it, this has resulted in the notion of a “last-mover advantage.”

 In reality, however, that’s not the case.
 There are plenty of reasons to make the switch to IPv6 as soon as possible – or at the very least, to be fully prepared for the transition before the current IPv4 situation becomes wholly untenable.
 If Enterprises don’t look at IPv6 seriously, they will run the risk of being a “last-mover” paying a premium for IPv4 compatibility.